admason/MatLab/README.md

 5. Graduation Prize.
 6. Double the elements in a vector
 7. Find the random elements of a vector and find the element between certain values.
+8. Battle Sim: Which army will be victorious